Jungle Trekking in Khao Yai National Park

-The trail winds its way up the mountain side and and back down into the valley.
-Some sections are so steep that we almost have to crawl up, in others place the jungle so thick that it becomes difficult for even the guide to find the trail.
+The trail winds its way up the mountainside and down into the valley.
+Some sections are so steep that we almost have to crawl up, in other places the jungle so thick that it becomes difficult for even the guide to find the trail.

-After an hour of traversing through thick jungle there is a scream of horror up ahead.
-On of the women in our group has a tick burrowed into the skin of her arm.
+After an hour of traversing through thick jungle, there is a scream of horror up ahead.
+One of the women in our group has a tick burrowed into the skin of her arm.
 Damn these things really are out here.
 Time for another coating of insect repellent.

 Jungle trekking on a rarely trodden path is not easy work.
 By 4pm when we hear the first sounds of a huge waterfall crashing down there is a look of relief.
 Our final rest stop is just up ahead, the Haew Suwat Waterfall.

 Check out Chiang Rai for more waterfalls

 Emerging from the jungle we pass another “Do Not Enter” sign sealing the other end of the trail.
 Now I understand the sign and think twice about going in without a guide.

 Jungle trekking in Thailand is one of the most amazing experiences you can have, just be sure to proceed with caution.

 Get a Guide for Jungle Trekking at Khao Yai National Park

 If you want to go jungle trekking off the paved path it is essential to get a guide.
 You will get lost otherwise.